jpreston-alt/pwa-budget-tracker/README.md

 ## Directions for Future Development
 While this application does successfully allow for the user to add and view expenses while they're offline, I think it would be useful for them to be able to delete and update expenses as well.
 In the future I would do so using the same process as described in the [description](#description) above.

+When the deployed application is loaded for the first time in awhile, it takes a couple seconds for the transactions and budget data to be accessed from the Mongo database.
+Since this only happens the first time the app is loaded in awhile, I suspect it's because of Heroku and the way it unloads unused applications and data from server memory.
+However, the couple seconds it takes feels too slow and in the future I'd like to try and figure out a way to fix this.

 ## Questions
 ​If you have any questions about the repo, please contact me: